 Stay at an all-inclusive resort.
 Like a cruise, the entertainment at a Mexican or Caribbean all-inclusive resort is onsite.
 With events like poolside bingo, dart tournaments and beach volleyball, the resort's activity staff can keep your 'tweens entertained nearly from morning 'til night.
 While your child may say he's "too old" for the kids' club (even if they allow children up to age 12) and the "teen disco" may be limited to ages 13 and up, it's likely there's a game room or other spot at the resort where 10- to 12-year-olds congregate.

 Engage them with music and theatre.
-They might resist, but consider introducing your children to some sort of cultural experience at least once on your vacation, since 'tweens are old enough to sit through performances (unlike a preschooler who just might wail his way through the ballet).
+They might resist, but consider introducing your children to some sort of cultural experience at least once on your vacation, since 'tweens are old enough to sit through performances (unlike a preschooler who will likely wail his way through the ballet).
 "My kids loved a Vivaldi concert, done in 17th century costume, in Venice, as well as the musical Wicked in London after high tea," recalls Lisa Bergren, a Colorado mom who blogs about her family's travels at The World is Calling.
 "Culture on location is the coolest!"

 Limit electronics.
-For little kids, you might need to curtail use of the Nintendo DS, but for 'tweens it's typically texting that you'll likely have to put a stop to on a long car ride.
-Just because you're on vacation, it doesn't mean you have to allow a free-for-all with the smart phones, laptops and iPods.
+For little kids, you might need to curtail use of the Nintendo DS, but for 'tweens, it's typically texting that you'll likely have to put a stop to on a long car ride.
+Just because you're on vacation doesn't mean you have to allow a free-for-all with the smart phones, laptops and iPods.
 You can declare an electronics-free hour (or two or three) in the car or in the hotel room.
 In our house, we don't allow electronics at the dinner table or out at restaurants, and that rule applies when we're on vacation, too.

 Pack a soft-sided cooler.
 Whether you're road tripping or flying to your destination, consider bringing along a collapsible cooler for storing drinks and snacks for your day's adventures.
 Kids this age do not like to sit through three restaurant meals a day, but they're growing and seem to always be hungry!
 "When heading from one destination to the next, just throw sandwiches, cold fruit and veggies in the cooler, and let them eat on the road when they're hungry," Ferm says.
 "It's not glamorous, but they're eating decent food and will be ready to go when you get there."